varunsrin/rusty_money/README.md

 [docs.rs]: https://docs.rs/rusty-money

 A library that handles calculating, rounding, displaying, and parsing units of money according to ISO 4217 standards.
-The main items exported by the library iare `Money` and `Currency`.
+The main items exported by the library are `Money` and `Currency`.

 ## Usage